biblys/eurotax/README.md

 ## Contribute

-I just this class with just the countries and product types I needed in my app, but feel free to add whatever your need and share it by doing pull requests.
+I created this class with only the countries and product types I needed in my app, but feel free to add whatever your need and share it by doing pull requests.

 ## Changelog

+1.0.2 (05/01/2015)
+* Added books & ebooks VAT rates for all european countries
+* Added method isNewLawApplicable() that returns false if country is not in Europe or date of sale is < 2015-01-01

 1.0.1 (02/01/2015)
 * Allow lowercase for country codes